 For information about serving on the Obedience Committee please contact the Executive Secretary .

-The Obedience Committee welcomes everyone interested to join the ASCAObedience Rules Yahoo list Obediencerulesfirstname.lastname@example.org
+The Obedience Committee welcomes everyone interested to join the ASCAObedience Rules Group.io list ASCA-Obedience-Rulesemail@example.com

 Below are upcoming rule changes that go into effect with the next printing of the rulebook on June 1st, 2017.